SaurabhMishraOnGit/practicebytes/README.md

 # practicebyte
-This repository consist of sample projects on varied .NET topics and technologies.
+This repository consist of the .NET Practice tasks.

 # Licence
 MIT License